-Applied Behavioral Analysis - Focusing on the principles of learning and behavior, you'll be taught a systematic approach to influence socially important behavior caused by environmental variables.
+Applied Behavior Analysis - Focusing on the principles of learning and behavior, you'll be taught a systematic approach to influence socially important behavior caused by environmental variables.
 You will be able to sit for the Behavior Analyst Certification Board exam upon successful completion of the master's program.
 Learn more about the verified course sequence for BCBA certification.

-Early Childhood Intervention Specialist - In this specialization, you will become able to teach children age 3 to grade three who have disabilities or are at risk for developing disabilities.
+Early Childhood Intervention Specialist - Teach children age 3 to grade three who have disabilities or are at risk for developing disabilities.
 Teachers use intervention tactics that have lasting effects on the educational lives of young children.
-You must already have a teaching license to complete this program.
+You must already have a teaching license to complete this specialization.

-Mild-to-Moderate Intervention Specialist - In this specialization, you will obtain the skills to teach students in grades K-12 who have learning or mild intellectual disabilities or attention deficit/hyperactivity disorder.
+Mild-to-Moderate Intervention Specialist - Obtain the skills to teach students in grades K-12 who have learning or mild intellectual disabilities or attention deficit/hyperactivity disorder.
 Teachers with this specialization use instructional strategies to develop individual learning plans for students.
-You must already have a teaching license to complete this program.
+You must already have a teaching license to complete this specialization.

-Moderate to Intensive Intervention Specialist - In this specialization, learn the expertise needed that will help you play an important role in the lives of children with significant disabilities.
+Moderate to Intensive Intervention Specialist - Learn the expertise needed that will help you play an important role in the lives of children with significant disabilities.
 This specialization allows you to work with children in grades K-12 reach educational and developmental milestones.
-You must already have a teaching license to complete this program.
+You must already have a teaching license to complete this specialization.